 Chebyshev’s inequality is the theorem most often used in stats.
 It states that no more than 1/k2 of a distribution’s values are more than “k” standard deviations away from the mean.
 With a normal distribution, standard deviations tell you how much of that distribution’s data are within k standard deviations from the mean.
-If you have a distribution isn’t normal, you can use Chebyshev’s to help you find out what percentage of the data is clustered around the mean.
+If you have a distribution that isn’t normal, you can use Chebyshev’s to help you find out what percentage of the data is clustered around the mean.

 Chebyshev’s Inequality relates to the distribution of numbers in a set.
 The formula was originally developed by Chebyschev’s friend, Irénée-Jules Bienaymé.
 In layman’s terms, the formula helps you figure out the number of values that are inside and outside the standard deviation.
 The standard deviation tells you how far away values are from the average of the set.
 Roughly two-thirds of the values should fall within one standard deviation either side of mean in a normal distribution.
 In statistics, it’s often referred to as Chebyshev’s Theorem (as opposed to Chebyshev’s Inequality).
 This can be a little confusing, but it’s just semantics; if you’re asked to calculate Chebyshev’s Inequality in Statistics, watch this video for the steps.